 5. Watch out for dangerous features.
 Make sure there are no sharp points, edges, or corners.
 Toys with long cords or strings can create strangulation hazards.
 Toys with loose or small parts can be a choking hazard for small children.

-6. Discard original package after opening.
+6. Discard the original package after opening.
 Packages may contain small pieces that are dangerous for curious toddlers.
-Don’t pack toys back up in the box they were sold in, unless the box was designed specifically for that kind of storage.
+Don’t pack toys back up in the box they were sold in unless the box was designed specifically for that kind of storage.

 Make sure any containers you use are safe.
 Locking mechanisms can easily catch little fingers.